 While the annual report provides basic elements, there is still room for improvement to cover more items, as outlined by the CMB principles.
-Issues that could be added are: the opinion of the audit firm about the internal audit, a statement referring to how the company prevents conflicts of interest between the company and related companies offering investment, consulting and auditing services, as well as future forecasts.
+Issues that could be added are: the opinion of the audit firm about the internal audit, a statement referring to how the company prevents conflicts of interest between the company and companies offering consulting and auditing services, as well as future forecasts.